Rona Murray

-Rona Jean Murray (born February 10, 1924 London, England - died July 9, 2003 Victoria, British Columbia, Canada) was a Canadian poet.
+Rona Jean Murray (February 10, 1924, London, England – July 9, 2003, Victoria, British Columbia, Canada) was a Canadian poet.

 Life

-Murray spent her early childhood in India where her father commanded a Gurkha regiment.
+Murray spent her early childhood in India, where her father commanded a Gurkha regiment.
 When she was eight years old her family immigrated to Canada in 1932.

 Rona attended Queen Margaret's School from 1932 to 1941.
 She studied at Mills College, and later graduated from the University of British Columbia and the University of Kent, where she earned a Ph.D.

 She taught at Douglas College, Selkirk College, Castlegar, University of Victoria, and University of British Columbia.

-In 1944 Murray married Gerry Haddon and had 3 children; they divorced.
+In 1944 Murray married Gerry Haddon and had three children; they divorced.
 She later married ceramics artist Walter Dexter.
 They lived on Vancouver Island.

 Her papers are held at University of Victoria.